 Yale Medicine has been at the forefront of newer thinking that normal pressure hydrocephalus is a spectrum disorder.
 This means that patients with normal pressure hydrocephalus may experience varying degrees of each of those three key symptoms.

 Normal pressure hydrocephalus is diagnosed via a computerized tomography (CT) scan or magnetic resonance imaging (MRI).

-Adult patients also undergo a lumbar drain trial: A test in which cerebrospinal fluid is drained from the back.
-Patients are then assessed over three days by the neurosurgery team and physical therapists to see if they will benefit from having a shunt permanently implanted in the brain to drain excess fluid.
+Adult patients also undergo a lumbar drain trial, a test in which cerebrospinal fluid is drained from the back.
+Patients are then assessed over three days to see if they will benefit from having a shunt permanently implanted in the brain to drain excess fluid.

-Yale Medicine is the only institution in Connecticut to routinely offer this lumbar drain trial diagnostic test, which is more effective and has fewer side effects than traditional techniques used at other medical centers.
+Yale Medicine is the only institution in Connecticut to routinely offer this lumbar drain trial diagnostic test.
+It is more effective and has fewer side effects than traditional techniques used at other medical centers.

-Depending on the child's age, a diagnosis of pediatric hydrocephalus can be confirmed by ultrasound (for infants who are less than 1 year old) or through a magnetic resonance imaging (MRI) or computerized tomography (CT) scan.
+A diagnosis of pediatric hydrocephalus can be confirmed by ultrasound for infants who are less than 1 year old.
+Older children can be diagnosed through a magnetic resonance imaging (MRI) or computerized tomography (CT) scan.